dpc2/about-me/README.md

 This is where I'll be storing some of the code I've written, either for work or pleasure.
 I've got a background in hardware engineering, but I'm currently working as a software test engineer in Denver, CO.
 I'm hoping that with enough professional experience and personal projects under my belt, I'll learn to be skilled in both realms and contribute to the entire product development process.
 Oh, and contributing to the open sauce community would be pretty cool too!
 But one step at a time.

-Electronics are amazing, and I'm frequently in awe of the progress we've made since the days of Leyden jars and electrostatic generators.
+Electronics are amazing, and I'm frequently in awe of the progress we've made since the days of Leyden jars, electrostatic generators, and

 <p align="center">
   <img width="300" height="200" src="https://upload.wikimedia.org/wikipedia/commons/thumb/1/15/Andreas_Cunaeus_discovering_the_Leyden_jar.png/1200px-Andreas_Cunaeus_discovering_the_Leyden_jar.png">